yype/crcollider/readme.md

 Downsides

-- Currently it works slowly for big files, I will try to find some time for the optimization
+- Currently it works slowly on big files, I will try to find some time for the optimization

 ## Usage

-The function ***collcrc*** inside `crcollider.py` gets all the job done:
+The function ***collcrc*** inside `crcollider.py` gets all the jobs done:

 ```python
 def collcrc(crc_func, sz: int, msg: bytes, ctr_bits: List[int], target_crc: int) -> Tuple[int, List[bytes]]: